gitter-badger/tramcar/README.md

 #### 0.1.0

+- Display job description and application information using markdown
 - Add unique validation to models which should not have duplicate records (companies, categories, etc.)
  - Currently implemented at the database layer and in the controllers, but there